 Environment: journeys through a changing world

-Our world is changing fast – we are experiencing pressure from climate change, growing demands for finite resources, biodiversity loss and the extinction of many plants and animals.
+Our world is changing fast – we are experiencing pressure from climate change, growing demands for finite resources, impacts of pollution and waste, biodiversity loss and the extinction of many plants and animals.
 Environment: journeys through a changing world introduces you to subjects from the natural sciences, social sciences and technology to develop your understanding of environmental issues and sustainability concerns.
 It shows how people are seeking positive solutions to environmental challenges where you live, in the Arctic, Africa, the Amazon and China.
 You do not need any prior environmental knowledge to study this key introductory OU level 1 module, just an interest in the future of our planet.

 What you will study